Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Dennis Rader gave himself the moniker BTK (short for bind, torture, kill) while taunting Kansas media over his decades-long killing spree.
-In all, he killed 10 people.
-His daughter Kerri Rawson broke the family’s nine-year silence in 2016 after it was announced that Stephen King film was inspired by her father’s attacks.
+In all, he killed 10 people and, like on "Prodigal Son," it was his own child who helped lead to his capture in 2005, at least in part.
+His daughter Kerri Rawson's DNA led to his arrest, confirming that it was Rader who'd sent a floppy disk to police.
+Rawson broke the family’s nine-year silence in 2016 after it was announced that a Stephen King novella-turned-film was inspired by her father’s attacks.
 She revealed that she pretty much thinks her dad is a narcissist.

 “He has said he is sorry, but that means nothing,” she said.
 “He is not worth all the books and the news stories and all the attention.”

 Rawson went on to detail the conflicted feelings she has about her father in her book “A Serial Killer’s Daughter: My Story Of Faith, Love and Overcoming.”

 She said she forgave him in 2012 and said she still loves him.

 “It was just a massive release,” she said on ABC’s "20/20."
 “I realized I was rotting within, like I didn’t just forgive my father for him, I had to do it for myself.
 I hope to see him in heaven someday because he could be forgiven for his sins too.”

 She may forgive him but that doesn't mean she's happy to be his daughter.